-The PAO calculates land value trends for multiple years of sales.
-However, the trend analysis is currently not relied upon because there has been an insufficient sampling of sales on which to base the analysis and there has been a wide fluctuation in prices paid for land due to varied market participants and their motivation to sell.
+The PAO has attempted to calculate land value trends for multiple years of sales.
+However, the trend analysis has been inconclusive because there have been an insufficient sampling of sales on which to base the analysis and there has been a wide fluctuation in prices paid for land due to varied market participants.
 The wide fluctuation can be attributable to the economic conditions over the past decade.
 Sales during this time have been a mixture of market sales, short sales and other distress sales.
 In some neighborhoods, only distressed sales were occurring.
 Owners who could afford to hold the property and pay taxes on the land would do so.